2024-25 Edition

 Amanda Geller, Ph.D.
 Columbia University, Associate Professor of Criminology, Law and Society (policing, survey research, incarceration, and family life)

 Brandon Golob, Ph.D.
-University of Southern California, Assistant Professor of Teaching of Criminology, Law and Society (law-related educational programs; social media and online privacy; inclusive pedagogy; media effects; law and popular culture)
+University of Southern California, Associate Professor of Teaching of Criminology, Law and Society (law-related educational programs; social media and online privacy; inclusive pedagogy; media effects; law and popular culture)

 Michael R. Gottfredson, Ph.D.
 University at Albany, State University of New York, Chancellor's Professor Emeritus of Criminology, Law and Society; School of Law (criminology, juvenile delinquency, crime theory, public policy)